garuneko/Aerune/README.md

 # Aerune - Bluesky Desktop Client

 A dedicated desktop client application for Bluesky.

-## Notice (Beta)

-- This application is in beta version.
-Unexpected behavior may occur.
-- Please use your Bluesky "App Password" to log in.
+Please use your Bluesky "App Password" to log in.

 ## For Mac Users (First Launch Instructions)